Dmytro Khlyobas: Kolos Kovalivka

 In January 2021 he moved to Kolos Kovalivka and on 14 February 2021, he made his debut with the new team against Shakhtar Donetsk.
 He managed to get 4 place in Ukrainian Premier League in season 2020–21 and qualified for the Europa Conference League third qualifying round.
 On 2 July 2021 he left the club.

 Ordabasy

 In summer 2021 he moved to Ordabasy in Kazakhstan Premier League.
-Here he played 8 matches and scored 1 goal and on 23 December 2021 hi scontract with the club was ended and both parties decided to don't extend.
+Here he played 8 matches and scored 1 goal and on 23 December 2021 his contract with the club was ended and both parties decided to not extend.

 Urartu

 In February 2022 he signed for Urartu in Armenian Premier League.
 Here he got into the final of the Armenian Cup in the season 2021–22.
 On 8 August he scored against Shirak for the Armenian Premier League and on 20 August 2022, he scored three goals against Noah always in Armenian Premier League for the season 2022–23.